-In Monday's talk about parfor, a single program and a single set of data were involved.
+In the lecture about the parfor command, (June 4th), a single program and a single set of data were involved.
 When the "client" reached a parallel loop, extra "workers" would assist.

-On Tuesday, we saw spmd programs, with separate commands to the client and to the workers (in one program) and separate memory spaces.
+In the lecture about spmd programs, (June 25th), we have seen separate commands to the client and to the workers (in one program) and separate memory spaces.
 Moving data between the client and workers required explicit commands.